juvalen/mb-checker/README.md

 * **Filtered.json**: resulting json bookmarks with stale entries removed

-So error.url & 404.url && 500.url && OK.url altogether will contain all original bookmark entries.
+Thus error.url & 404.url & 500.url & OK.url altogether will contain all original bookmark entries.

 Allow it finish and all result files will appear in _output_ subdirectory.
 Replace original **Bookmarks** file with **Filtered.json**.